LeetLLM

 What this completes

-You now understand when allocating additional inference work can outperform a fixed single attempt, and when it cannot.
-You can build a difficulty router, run Best-of-N sampling, explore a Tree of Thoughts, and score partial traces with a Process Reward Model while still preferring exact evidence when available.
-You also know the serving constraints (KV cache growth, prefix sharing, and final-answer latency) that determine whether a search design is affordable.
+Additional inference work can outperform a fixed single attempt only when the task has enough uncertainty and the search budget is controlled.
+A practical design combines difficulty routing, Best-of-N sampling, Tree of Thoughts, partial-trace scoring with a Process Reward Model, and a bias toward exact evidence when available.
+KV-cache growth, prefix sharing, and final-answer latency determine whether that search design is affordable.

-This is why the roadmap ends here.
-Earlier chapters taught the serving stack, retrieval layer, agent loop, evaluation harness, and safety controls one piece at a time.
+The roadmap ends here because earlier chapters taught the serving stack, retrieval layer, agent loop, evaluation harness, and safety controls one piece at a time.
 This capstone asks you to connect them: a reasoning agent is useful only when search policy, evidence contract, evaluator quality, KV-cache budget, streaming behavior, and fallback plan all work together.

 1. Test-time compute buys additional attempts or checks; keep it only where held-out evaluation shows quality gains worth its cost and latency.